Clubs and Activities

-In this after-school club, Responsible Actions and Decisions, students participate in lively, fun activities that explore effective decision-making and strategies of appropriate choice-making.
+In this after-school club, Responsible Actions & Decisions, students participate in lively, fun activities that explore effective decision-making and strategies of appropriate choice-making.
 Students explore challenging scenarios, establish guidelines and discuss safe plans of execution for various real-life situations that students may find themselves facing.
 Members will have the opportunity to influence the direction of topics and areas of focus for the year.
 They are also trained to provide peer-to-peer education within the school community, their primary goal being an interactive presentation for elementary school students.
 R.A.D. is open to students in sixth, seventh, and eighth grades.

 Math Club In the Math Club, 7th and 8th-grade high-achieving math students compete in local, state and national competitions to demonstrate excellence in problem-solving, Algebra and Geometry.
 Practice and training sessions are held twice a month after school.
 Students are urged to listen to in-school announcements for more information.